-Ongoing Formation Team from thirteen provinces gathered in the renovated Villa Lante to begin a six-week renewal program.
-Initiated in 2019 for sisters between 55 and 75 years of age, Becquart XMCJ and Maria Cimtwo sessions had been held and two were scheduled for 2020 but were postponed because of Covid.
+Ongoing Formation Team In late March, twenty-five sisters from thirteen provinces gathered in the renovated Villa Lante to begin a six-week renewal program.
+Initiated in 2019 for sisters between 55 and 75 years of age, two sessions had been held and two were scheduled for 2020 but were postponed because of Covid.
 Finally, those sisters were able to gather and begin their renewal.
 The program developed by the Ongoing Formation Team, Kathleen Conan (USC), Digna Dacanay (PHI) and Mariado Górriz (ESP) has had three major themes, concluding with a retreat.
-The first focused on Personal Growth and Integration; Mariajo Iribarren (ESP) helped explore dimensions of our emotional life, while Mariado invited participants to re-read their journey from the perspective of scripture, this stage of their lives from their new and the ongoing invitation of God to fullness of life.
-In the theme of mission, Paloma Fernández de la Hoz (CEU) gave standing of many of the realities of the world today with the vision of Laudato Si', Fratelli Tutti and synodality.
-Input from Nathalie perman (USC) sparked our commitment to the synodal processes.
+The first focused on Personal Growth and Integration; Mariajo Iribarren (ESP) helped explore dimensions of our emotional life, while Mariado invited participants to re-read their journey from the perspective of scripture, this stage of their lives and the ongoing invitation of God to fullness of life.
+In the theme of mission, Paloma Fernández de la Hoz (CEU) gave sessions integrating a broad understanding of many of the realities of the world today with the vision of Laudato Si', Fratelli Tutti and synodality.
+Input from Nathalie Becquart XMCJ and Maria Cimperman (USC) sparked our commitment to the synodal processes.
 Exposure experiences at centers that respond to the needs of migrant people helped us touch one of today's realities.
 The third theme was the life of the Society today.
-After reflecting on the core of their vocation, participants engaged in some of the current work around apostolic priorities, and held "mini-provincial chapters" with people provinces.
-The Central Team led a morning of dialogue on these topics and n late March, twenty-five sisters sessions integrating a broad under- others.
+After reflecting on the core of their vocation, participants engaged in some of the current work around apostolic priorities, and held "mini-provincial chapters" with people from their new provinces.
+The Central Team led a morning of dialogue on these topics and others.
 The week ended with input on spirituality from Mariola López (ESP), which prepared the participants for the personally accompanied retreat.
 The participants are now returning to their provinces with a renewed sense of vocation and broader understanding of and commitment to the ongoing journey of the Society.